Reference & Research Services

 - CILP (Current Index to Legal Periodicals): A weekly email alert service from the Marian Gould Gallagher Law Library of the University of Washington School of Law (Seattle).
 Your assigned librarian can help you set up a SmartCILP customized selection of subject-specific alerts or tables of contents alerts for recently-published law review articles.

 - HeinOnline and Digital Commons email alerts: Your Library advisor can assist you with setting up email alerts for the tables of contents of specific journals available on HeinOnline or open access journal websites using Digital Commons or Open Journal System platforms.

 - RSS Feeds: You may need to download and install an RSS Feed reader on your computer if you don’t already have one.
 Your assigned librarian will be pleased to help you.
 For more information on installing, go to http://law.wlu.edu/library/feeds.
 The feed reader periodically connects to the journal listings and automatically retrieves the content pages.

 Recommendations for Purchase & Rush Orders

-If you learn of or need to consult any book – whether a new title or an existing titlet – that is not owned by the Osgoode Library or other library at York University and you believe it would be appropriate for our collection, please do not hesitate to submit a request for its purchase.
-Requests can be submitted to library services (email@example.com).
-If you specify that you need the book quickly for essential research, we can put a rush on the order and make sure it is delivered to you as soon as it is received.
+If you learn of or need to consult any book, regardless of whether a new or older title, that is not owned by the Osgoode Library or York University Libraries and you believe it would be appropriate for our collection, please do not hesitate to submit a request for its purchase.
+If you specify that you need the book quickly for essential research, we can put a rush on the order and make sure you are notified when it is received.